tensorflop/portfolio/projects/churnchallenge.md

 ## Cross Validation Strategy

 Have you ever made a change to your model and found a great improvement after testing only to find your leaderboard score actually gets worse?
-This is a big issue in competitions and is usually the result of overfitting.
-If you really want to be able to judge whether a change to your model leads to a true, generalizable improvement,
+This is a big issue in a lot of competitions and is usually the result of overfitting.
+If you really want to be able to judge whether a change to your model leads to a true, generalizable improvement, getting a good cross-validation strategy is the key.

+The simplest validation strategy is to set aside some percentage of your dataset for testing.
+This method can work well, but in some cases data critical to training your model to classify properly might be split off into the test dataset.
+This is especially true in imbalanced datasets.